wookietreiber/dockerfiles/ganglia/README.md

       wookietreiber/ganglia
       --timezone Continent/City

-There is also a systemd unit file demonstrating this in this directory.
+There are also systemd unit and SysV init files demonstrating this in this directory.